 - However, after beating the main game, the title most likely refers to how Ellie is suffering survivors guilt over Riley's death, and that Ellie is still waiting for her turn to die.

 Ellie: She says, "Let's just wait it out, you know, we can be all poetic and lose our minds together."
 I'm still waiting for my turn.
 Her name was Riley and she was the first to die.
 Then it was Tess.
 And then Sam.

-Nice Job Breaking It, Hero: It's implied that infected appeared because Riley decided to play loud music.
-And if the girls had not accidentally caused a blockade to collapse while trying to sneak under it at the very beginning, the infected may not have got in at all.
+- Nice Job Breaking It, Hero: It's implied that infected appeared because Riley decided to play loud music.

-Star-Crossed Lovers: Riley reveals she has to leave with the Fireflies, and is making amends to say goodbye.
+- Star-Crossed Lovers: Riley reveals she has to leave with the Fireflies, and is making amends to say goodbye.
 Ellie begs her to stay and, when she agrees, Ellie kisses her.
-Cue Riley happily reciprocating, before a group of infected chase them and eventually bites them.
+Cue Riley happily reciprocating, before a group of infected chase them and ultimately bites them.

-Timed Mission: The last Interquel section involves the mall being overrun by enemies to which Ellie has to make her way to Joel through killing them all before one of them manages to bust open the gate Joel's behind.
+- Timed Mission: In a sense.
+The last Interquel section involves the mall being overrun by enemies to which Ellie has to make her way to Joel through killing them all before one of them manages to bust open the gate Joel's behind.
 And once she's cleared out the first group, a second wave arrives.